Log4s/log4s/README.md

 To use Log4s, add the following to your SBT build:

-    libraryDependencies += "org.log4s" %% "log4s" % "1.3.2"
+    libraryDependencies += "org.log4s" %% "log4s" % "1.3.3"

-Scala 2.10 and 2.11 are both fully supported, and enabling macro paradise in the compiler is not required.
-You can just add it like any other dependency.
+Scala 2.10 and 2.11, and 2.12 are fully supported, and enabling macro paradise in the 2.10 compiler is not required: You can just add it like any other dependency.
-Scala 2.12 milestone builds are generally supported within a few days of when they are public.

-Scala 2.10 support will be maintained at least until six months after Scala 2.12 is final, but support will be maintained beyond that until there are clear technical challenges with continuing that support.
+Scala 2.10 support will be maintained at least until at least June 2017.

 ## Examples ##